COWEN:

 we can’t stand it.
 We are not allowed to have an opinion

-very civilized in Canada, but it’s impossible to rise above
+is very civilized in Canada, but it’s impossible to

-the herd, also.
-You can’t make any big gestures; you’re
+rise above the herd, also.
+You can’t make any big

-thought to be antisocial.
-I wouldn’t glorify Canada.
+gestures; you’re thought to be antisocial.
+I wouldn’t

 COWEN:

-wonderful four-page essay you wrote called “The Artistic
+a wonderful four-page essay you wrote called “The

-how creators have early, middle and late periods.
+you talked about how creators have early, middle and late

 Beethoven

-When you think of your own career, how do you see it as fitting
+others.
+When you think of your own career, how do you see

-together in terms of a time arc, what you’ve done and what
+it as fitting together in terms of a time arc, what you’ve

-you want to do?
-What are your early, middle, and late periods?
+done and what you want to do?
+What are your early, middle,

 PAGLIA:

-get published.
+to get published.
 There was that.
-Then, all of a sudden, I started
+Then, all of a sudden,

-to burst out, like a jack-in-the-box.
-It’s been like blabber,
+I started to burst out, like a jack-in-the-box.
+It’s

 COWEN: